2019 Malawian general election

 General elections were held in Malawi on 21 May 2019 to elect the President, National Assembly and local government councillors.
 Incumbent President Peter Mutharika of the Democratic Progressive Party was re-elected, with his party remaining the largest in the National Assembly.

-However, on 3 February 2020, the Constitutional Court annulled the presidential election results due to evidence of irregularities, and ordered fresh elections be held.
+On 3 February 2020, the Constitutional Court annulled the presidential election results due to evidence of irregularities, and ordered fresh elections be held.
 They were widely dubbed the "Tipp-Ex elections" after a brand of correction fluid which opponents claimed had been used to tamper with votes.
+According to a 2025 study, the irregularities appear consistent with human error, as opposed to intentional fraud.

 Electoral system

 The President of Malawi is elected using the first-past-the-post system; the candidate that receives the most votes is the winner of the election.
 The 193 members of the National Assembly are also elected by first-past-the-post voting in single-member constituencies.

 Presidential candidates

 A total of ten candidates registered to contest the elections.
 Incumbent President Peter Mutharika of the Democratic Progressive Party (DPP) ran for a second term in office.
 Vice-President Saulos Chilima also contested the election as the United Transformation Movement (UTM) candidate, having left the DPP in 2018.
 The other candidates included Lazarus Chakwera (Malawi Congress Party) and Atupele Muluzi (United Democratic Front).

 Former president Joyce Banda (People's Party) had originally planned to run for the presidency, but withdrew her candidacy two months before the election; she later endorsed opposition candidate Lazarus Chakwera.
 Ras Chikomeni Chirwa was disqualified due to lack of funds and failing to collect enough signatures.

+TV debates took place in the lead-up to the elections.